atabegruslan/Others/DB/db.md

 # Speed up MySQL

+## Index

-## Index All Columns Used in 'where', 'order by', and 'group by' Clauses
+Index All Columns Used in 'where', 'order by', and 'group by' Clauses

 ## Optimize Like Statements With Union Clause